-The thing about keeping fit is that you have to instill a constant and solid routine that you can commit to everyday (if not every other day).
+The thing about learning how to stay fit while traveling is that you have to instill a constant and solid routine that you can commit to every day (if not every other day).
 So for example, if doing regular runs is not your kind of thing, you can choose to do a regular stationary indoor or outdoor workout.

 - ABS: (10 repetitions of each) Regular Crunches, Bicycle Crunch, Crunch Twist, Reverse Crunches, Vertical Leg Crunch, Long Arm Crunch — and then lastly, do a 1 minute Plank